johnodonnell123/Personal_Projects/Scraping Oil Production with Scrapy/README.md

 ## Problem Statement

-We need quick and reliable access to production data avaliable for oil and gas wells in some area.
+We need quick and reliable access to production data avaliable for oil and gas wells in a given area.
-This information is avaliable on a webpage, but there is no easy way to export this data.
+This information is avaliable on a webpage, but there is no easy way to export this data and the format it is currently in is not suitable for analysis.
-The structure of the pages are slighly different between wells.
+The structure of the pages are slighly different between wells, as some wells are missing data and the field is completely omitted.
 We are interested in two sets of data, general information on the well (location/name/etc) and the production data (monthly reported volumes through time).

 ## Methodology

 I generated two Scrapy Spiders to collect data for these datasets.
 The website provides a list of file numbers that we can filter down, and then append onto the tail end of a URL to access the webpage.
 For the general well information I used xPath notation to determine if the field I wanted to scrape existed on the page, then yield the following sibling nodes text attribute.
 The production information was more straightforward as it existed in a table.
-I simply iterated through the rows of the table.
+I simply iterated through the rows of the table, yielding the relevent data.
-I created two pipelines to create and fill tables in a SQLite3 database for each dataset.
+Finally, I used two pipelines to create and fill tables in a SQLite3 database for each dataset.

 ## Result/Value

 The result is a local, lightweight database that contains all of the relevent information we need.
-The database houses both of our datasets and allows for quick and easy data querying and analysis.
+The database houses both of our datasets and allows for quick and easy data querying and analysis of both tables.